opengovfoundation/madison/docs/getting-started/madison3guide.md

 #### Recommended Additional **Document Information**
 1. *Status* of the bill
   a.
 Published: public and listed in the front page of documents
   b.
-Unpublished: only viewable by the creator and group members
+Unpublished: only viewable by the creator and sponsor members
   c.
 Private: not displayed on homepage but viewable through link-sharing
 2. Time and location of *all public hearings* pertaining to the bill
 3. Insert links to *additional information* about the bill